veshboo/redisrwlock/README.md

 ## TODOs

-* TODO: High availability
+* TODO: high availability! redis sentinel or replication?
-* FIXME: Introduce time when lock first granted to determine victim, Current implementation just determine with process id.
+* TODO: Use 'SCAN' instead of 'KEYS' in gc